 I have no problem with dating apps, if people are intelligent about the way in which they use them.

-Watch this video, to find out why I (Dr. Ruth Westheimer) encourage you to meet people face-to-face and engage in conversations rather than relying solely on dating apps.
-See also “How to Deal with Loneliness through Conversation.”
+Watch this video, to find out why I encourage you to meet people face-to-face and engage in conversations rather than relying solely on dating apps.
+See also "How to Deal with Loneliness through Conversation."

 Some people use these apps only to bring some sex into their lives.
 If that’s what both parties are looking for, fine.
 But we humans need emotional relationships to feel fully satisfied, and so finding such a relationship should be your ultimate goal.

 Again, the trick is to slow down.
 Don’t just wear out your fingers swiping but spend the time to look more in depth at those you discover online by actually reading their profiles.
-Do this even of people whose picture doesn’t really appeal to you.
+Do this even of people with pictures that don't really appeal to you.
 You’re not a casting director or editor of a fashion magazine.
 You’re looking for qualities that run deeper than the surface.
 Make yourself believe that, and then using an app can become more rewarding.

 This doesn’t mean that you shouldn’t pick the best possible photo of you playing golf, for example.
 You could even hire a professional photographer to take the snapshot of you swinging a club, if you’re so inclined.
 Just make it an action shot rather than just you looking into the camera the way you did in your high school yearbook.